2021 Camp Leif Ericson FAQs

 sunscreen and bug spray (all staff have sunscreen and bug spray for camper use, as well)

-Although we are very excited to be returning to somewhat of a more traditional Camp Leif Ericson experience this summer, we also want to ensure that we are continuing to keep the safety of our campers and staff in mind.
-Thus, we will be continuing to follow the recommendations of the American Camping Association, Y-USA, CDC, and local Health Department.
-Our precautions for this summer will include:
+We were very excited to be able to return to a more traditional Camp Leif Ericson experience this past summer and we will continue to keep the safety of our campers and staff as our top priority as we look forward to Summer 2022.
+Thus, we will continue to follow the recommendations of the American Camping Association, Y-USA, CDC, OSHA, and local Health Department as they are updated.

 Doesn't camp provide lunch free of charge?